Millions of Syrian civilians at grave risk if U.S., Russia fail to strike deal on U.N. aid deliveries

 The U.N.-coordinated aid operation began in 2014 after the Security Council authorized the provision of supplies through four border crossings into Syria from Turkey, Iraq and Jordan.
 Last year, the council removed three of the authorized crossing points after Russian and Chinese vetoes.

-The United Nations’s shrinking access coincided with a surge in demand for humanitarian aid over the past year in Idlib and nearby areas, said Mark Cutts, the U.N. deputy regional humanitarian coordinator for the Syria crisis.
+The United Nations’ shrinking access coincided with a surge in demand for humanitarian aid over the past year in Idlib and nearby areas, said Mark Cutts, the U.N. deputy regional humanitarian coordinator for the Syria crisis.
 “There’s been a serious economic crisis in all of Syria on both sides of the front lines.
 We’ve had covid, and we’ve had flooding in the northwest, as well as continued airstrikes and shelling and further displacement.”

 The loss of border crossings meant that aid provision is “logistically a lot more complicated,” he said.
 “Journeys that used to take one or two hours sometimes take five times as long.”

-With a thousand trucks carrying aid a month, the U.N. operation through Bab al-Hawa “is one of the biggest aid operations anywhere in the world,” Cutts said.
-If the resolution expired Saturday, “a lot of people are going to suffer.
+With about 1,000 trucks carrying aid a month, the U.N. operation through Bab al-Hawa “is one of the biggest aid operations anywhere in the world,” Cutts said.
+If the resolution expires Saturday, “a lot of people are going to suffer.
 Lives will be lost,” he said.

-The health-care system in northwest Syria relied on the U.N. for 40 percent of its services, according to Mahmoud Daher, the World Health Organization’s emergency team lead based in Gaziantep, Turkey.
-The WHO, like other U.N. agencies, is prepositioning supplies in northwest Syria, including emergency kits for surgical interventions and supplies for covid-19 outbreaks — stocks that could last four to six months.
+The health-care system in northwest Syria relied on the United Nations for about 40 percent of its services, according to Mahmoud Daher, the World Health Organization’s emergency team lead based in Gaziantep, Turkey.
+The WHO, like other U.N. agencies, is pre-positioning supplies in northwest Syria, including emergency kits for surgical interventions and supplies for coronavirus outbreaks — stocks that could last four to six months.

-But they would not be sufficient if medical needs in the province surged, he said.
+But they would not be sufficient if medical needs in the province surge, he said.

 The debate over the resolution has also been a test of the Biden administration’s ability to muster a broad coalition on an issue that it knew would be contentious.
-The thrust of its argument has been that human suffering in Syria has increased exponentially since Russia insisted that the current 12-month extension expiring Saturday would be the last.
+The thrust of its argument has been that human suffering in Syria has increased exponentially since Russia insisted that the 12-month extension expiring Saturday would be the last.

 While the months-long U.S. diplomatic effort to marshal most, if not all, of the Security Council to object to the Russian position has been largely successful, there has been no public or private sign that Moscow has changed its mind.

-The draft resolution sponsored by Norway and Ireland calls for two border crossings — Bab al-Hawa, and Yaroubia from Iraq into northeast Syria — to remain open for 12 months.
-The U.S. ambassador to the U.N., Linda Thomas-Greenfield, who visited the Bab al-Hawa crossing last month, has said that three are needed to keep more Syrians from dying.
+The draft resolution, sponsored by Norway and Ireland, calls for two border crossings — Bab al-Hawa, as well as Yaroubia from Iraq into northeast Syria — to remain open for 12 months.
+Linda Thomas-Greenfield, the U.S. ambassador to the United Nations, visited the Bab al-Hawa crossing last month and has said that three are needed to keep more Syrians from dying.

-As it did twice last year, when its veto brought the number of crossings down to two, and then one, Russia has argued that insisting that aid come across the border from Turkey is a violation of Syrian sovereignty and little more than assistance to terrorists interspersed among the millions of displaced Syrians in Idlib.
+As it did twice last year, when its veto brought the number of crossings down to two, then one, Russia has argued that insisting that aid come across the border from Turkey is a violation of Syrian sovereignty and little more than assistance to terrorists interspersed among the millions of displaced Syrians in Idlib.
 Instead, it wants all international aid to travel through the Assad government.

 The Biden administration and the United Nations have said that “cross-line” aid, distributed through and by Damascus into areas not under Assad’s control, should also be increased, a concession the Russians have largely ignored.

-With the vote scheduled for Thursday, there is a strong likelihood that the draft will be rewritten, or others will introduce a pared-down version, to include Bab al-Hawa alone.
+With the vote scheduled for Thursday, there is a strong likelihood that the draft will be rewritten or that others will introduce a pared-down version to include Bab al-Hawa alone.
 Russia may then insist, as it did last year, on only a six-month extension.
-That could set up more tense negotiations, this time in the midst of Syria’s brutal winter. .
+That could set up more tense negotiations, this time in the midst of Syria’s brutal winter.

 Blinken says the number of ISIS fighters and family members being held at detention camps in Syria is ‘untenable’